godaddy/gasket/CONTRIBUTING.md

 Description of what the plugin or package does in 1-3 paragraphs.
 If more is required, move to separate `docs/` file(s).

+## License

+Include a LICENSE.md file and link to it.
 ```

 Some additional rules to note: